-Seed Funding for Startups: A 101 Guide
+Seed Funding for Startups 101: A Complete Guide

 This seed funding guide for startups will help you get started with this funding round.
 Learn when and how to raise seed funding.

-What Is seed funding?
+What Is Seed funding?

 Seed funding is generally the earliest form of capital a startup will raise.
 In our post, Startup Funding Stages, we define seed funding as: